 5. Remote Access – Many organizations based their protection on security controls that preventing access into specific network segments.
 However, the new reality of remote access forces them to open their entire networks for remote users, and it directly affects the way of handling privileged access to critical systems and critical IT assets.

 Now that we have distinguished how to identify a working from a home cybersecurity threat, let’s discuss how to manage them.
 The following tools are critical to enabling security teams to manage the risks that come with deploying a remote working team.
 Even more critical is consolidation of multiple tools on one platform; this enables simultaneous visibility across the attack surface.

-1. Monitoring Endpoint – Continuous awareness of endpoint behaviour and analysis of threats that appear to provide the first line of defence against the types of attacks that typically begin at endpoints.
+1. Monitoring Endpoint – Continuous awareness of endpoint behavior and analysis of threats that appear to provide the first line of defense against the types of attacks that typically begin at endpoints.

 2. Monitoring Network – The ability to review network data is critical for the visibility needed to quickly detect, investigate and respond to network threats.

 3. Threat Plan – A planned out threat response makes it possible to take quick and consistent action once threats are detected.
 Also, having a policy in place for remote access would be very helpful.